Bol-C14/PositionMe/README.md

 - Data sync over WiFi/mobile
 - Edit advanced constants

+## Trajectory Files

+Trajectory recordings are stored as JSON files named `trajectory_<timestamp>.txt`.
+The timestamp follows `dd-MM-yy-HH-mm-ss`.
+Files are written and read via the `TrajectoryIO` helper which converts between the protobuf `Traj.Trajectory` and its JSON representation.

 ## 🧩 Common Issues & Fixes

 | Issue                          | Fix                                                        |